chvaldez10/cfmc-web-app/frontend/README.md

 ## Frontend 🖥️

-Frontend using Next.js and React with App Router.
+Frontend using Next.js with App Router.

 ## Folder Structure